Info-443-Spring-2023/project-2-material-ui/README.md

 Material UI also does a very good job in creating components that support other systems using the composite design pattern.
 This is because they prioritize creating consistent and basic low-level components so that they fully maximize their ability to use composition with their components for more complex tree structures [^7].

+### Abstract Factory pattern
+The Abstract Factory pattern involves families of related product objects without instantiating the classes directly.
+Material UI implements this design pattern through the different theme providers.
+The `ThemeProvider` interface is the abstract factory interface in Material-UI as it declares methods for creating different types of theme objects.
+The problem is that the project needs to supports various themes for the components.
+Therefore, `ThemeProvider` ensures that all contrete theme factories adhere to a common set of creation methods by creating multiple concrete factory classes such as `createMuiTheme` and `createTheme`.

 ## Architectural Assessment